Play

 A DIY Tissue Holder

-Podcasts and playlists
+Podcasts and Playlists

 Part of the fun of a road trip is talking about where you’re going and where you’ve been, but let’s be honest — questions are exhausting and sometimes you just want someone else to answer them for you.
-Some of our favorites: Brians On, But Why, The Radio Adventures of Dr. Floyd, and The Saturday Morning Cereal Bowl.
+Some of our favorites: Brains On, But Why, The Radio Adventures of Dr. Floyd, and The Saturday Morning Cereal Bowl.

-Yes, there will be arguments, yes, there will be lots (and lots, and lots, and lots) of questions — but there will also be really pure, memory-making experiences that will last a lifetime.
+Yes, there will be arguments.
+Yes, there will be lots (and lots, and lots, and lots) of questions — but there will also be really pure, memory-making experiences that will last a lifetime.
 Hopefully some of our favorites will be useful to you too.
 Happy trails!